 Talend Replicate Example

 To demonstrate the same, we are using the customers table in our SQL Database.
 From the below Talend screenshot, you can see the connection details and the table that I was using.
-I suggest you refer Connect Talend to SQL article to understand these settings.
+I suggest you refer to Connect Talend to the SQL article to understand these settings.

 Please connect the DBInput main row to the Talend replicate field.
 As you can see from the below image, there is nothing much you can do in the replicate component tab.